williamjames6/phaseX/buildNote.md

 IMPLEMENTED- "Note" option should be only text entry (NEED TO IMPLEMENT BACKEND OPERATION FOR NOTE ENTRY, ALTER VALUE SHOWN IN FRONT END OF JOURNALENTRY/INDEX)
 IMPLEMENTED- Sketch functions (eraser, undo, color) (expected) IMPLEMENTED- Time scroll for timestamp
-- Arrowhead direction + change dashed arrow + ball + straighten arrows
+IMPLEMENTED- Arrowhead direction + change dashed arrow + ball + straighten arrows
 - Linking with [] and {} for timestamps and other dates